PBGraff/SwiftGRBpipe/swift_pipe.md

 ##
 ```

 Our stacked model has an accuracy of 99.1998%.
+This is no better than our best models, so we take it that the stacking is currently unable to improve upon the performance.

 ## SkyNet
 We perform training with *SkyNet* seperately as this is done outside of R. However, we can print the 10-fold cross-validation training files for use by SkyNet and then load in and analyze the resulting predictions.
 These files will need some reformatting before using with SkyNet.
 The train/test sets will be used for training and the blind sets will be used for CV comparison between NN architectures.